The way that teams work together is rapidly changing.

 If you’re adapting to remote life, you probably have a lot on your plate.
 Definitely understandable!

-That said, you can’t afford to overlook the importance of virtual team building activities and giving your employees time to bond.
+That said, you can’t afford to overlook the importance of remote team bonding activities and giving your employees time to connect

 Why, though?
 As highlighted in our guide to effective teamwork, employees are proven to be happier, more productive, and more committed to their roles for the long-term when they have good relationships with their coworkers.